Collect Rocks Day | JOY for Today

 Read a Book

-• 4th-6th: My Book of Rocks and Minerals: Things to Find, Collect, and Treasure.
+- 4th-6th: My Book of Rocks and Minerals: Things to Find, Collect, and Treasure.
 Edited by Olivia Stanford.
 Includes photographs, captions, and tips to aid learners in every step of rock collecting from where to go to identification.
-One fact we found fascinating is that, "When quartz is colorless it is called a 'rock crystal.'"
+Includes fascinating historical examples and practical uses.
+Full of fascinating facts like that "Apatite is a mineral found in your teeth!"

 Discuss "Would You Rather..."
 Questions